ウールの虫食い対策と「喰われた後の対応」

 Wool socks (with holes)

-Darning mushrooms (if you don't have any, you can use the bottom of a glass or a small bowl)
+Darning mushroom (if you don't have one, you can use the bottom of a glass or a small bowl)

 Yarn or embroidery thread (similar to the color of your socks or an accent color)